wakilsarfaraz/fitLifeContainer/README.md

 python manage.py makemigrations
 python manage.py migrate

-7- Populate the Database with Sample Dat
+7- Populate the Database with Sample Data
 2 ways to do this: - using mongodb compass: navigate to the workouts collection, click add data -> import JSON or csv file then choose "workouts.json" which is located in FitLife-Project/JSON Data - using the CLI: mongoimport --db FitLife --collection [collection name] --file "[JSON file path]"

 For classes_fitnessclass collection: